RescueOnWheels/Nervi/README.md

 # Nervi
-Enables the rover to measure distance
+Enables the rover to measure distance with help from the servo